ApiLogicServer/Docs/docs/WebGenAI-CLI.md

 als genai --using=system/genai/temp/conv
 ```

+The project name can be provided with the `--project-name` argument (as of release 11.02.01).
+If omitted, it is defaulted to the last node of the directory name, here, *conv*.

 This will recreate the project based on the existing context.
-The project name is the last node of the directory name, here, *conv*.
+See the next section, below.

 &nbsp;